Young people and the justice system

 If you admit that you've committed the offence, the police can decide to:

 In deciding what to do, the police must consider:

-You should always get legal advice before admitting you are guilty of an offence.
+Get legal advice before admitting that you're guilty of an offence.
 Even if you admit that you committed the offence, the police may decide that a diversionary option is not appropriate and send you to court instead.

-The police might take no action for a first or minor offence.
-It is like an informal cautioning.
+The police may take no action for a first or minor offence—it's like an informal cautioning.

 A caution is a formal warning given by a police officer instead of charging you.
 Once a caution is given the matter is finished.
 A caution is more likely to be used for minor offences.

 - you telling the police that you committed an offence (or admitting your guilt) and agreeing to being cautioned

 - you getting a notice that you have been cautioned.